Data Object Lifecycle

 Users may search through their own data with queries involving these metadata fields.

 Some exceptions to this lifecycle exist.
 Applets are created in the "closed" state.
 Occasionally, it is desirable to leave a data object in the open state to have a mutable data object.
-Note however that only records are accessible in their open state.
+However, only records are accessible in their open state.
 Files must be closed in order for their underlying data to be accessed.
 Unless specified otherwise, the following is the specification for the API method to close a data object.

 API method: /class-xxxx/close